sorrel/minimal-mistakes/_pages/about.md

 ---
 ![Heidi at Westdene Gardens](/assets/images/about_heidi.png){: .align-right}

-**Leaf & Seed** was founded by Heidi Hurwood in 2014, to provide RHS Qualified and knowledgable gardening services in the West Sussex area.
+**Leaf & Seed** was founded by Heidi Hurwood in 2014, to provide RHS Qualified and knowledgeable gardening services in the West Sussex area.

 Heidi has been gardening for fifteen years, starting with her own allotment followed by several years volunteering at Ryton Garden Organic.